hdShang/arxiv-daily/docs/cs-AI/2025-09-12/papers/250909906v1-tackling-one-health-risks-how-large-language-models-are-leveraged-fo.md

 ---
 layout: default
-title: Tackling One Health Risks: How Large Language Models are leveraged for Risk Negotiation and Consensus-building
+title: "Tackling One Health Risks: How Large Language Models are leveraged for Risk Negotiation and Consensus-building"
 ---

 # Tackling One Health Risks: How Large Language Models are leveraged for Risk Negotiation and Consensus-building